WPManageNinja/paymattic-docs/docs/integrations/integrate-google-sheets-in-wordpress-with-paymattic.md

 You can name the field label as you want and map the value according to the field label by using the **Shortcode** button.

+>[!Note]
-For example, I just wanted to send the Name, Email, and Total Payment inputs from the form to the sheets.
+>For example, I just wanted to send the Name, Email, and Total Payment inputs from the form to the sheets.
 So, I added these fields and values according to the field label.

 You can add as many fields as you need by clicking the **+ Add More** button.
 Also, can delete any field by clicking the **Trash Icon** if needed.